gleisonsdm/Kuifje-Documentation/JSON/JSON.md

 # JSON output

-Kuifje allow users to save the generated distribution into JSON format.
+Kuifje allows users to save the generated distribution into JSON format.
+The JSON is generated at the same directory as the program is stored, with a different extension.

 - [Readable Format](#readable-format)
 - [Machine Format](#machine-format)